 When people are working for you

 Training and development.
-Having an effective program of training and development doesn’t just help you recruit and retain staff – it also helps knowledge flow through your organization.
+Having an effective programme of training and development doesn't just help you recruit and retain staff – it also helps knowledge flow through your organisation.

 Make use of in-house expertise by encouraging senior staff to train juniors, and use outside experts to bring new knowledge and expertise into the company via training.

 Sharing learnings.
-Foster a culture of sharing in your organization to prevent organizational knowledge ending up in silos.
-Organize ‘show and tell’ meetings where people can talk about what they’ve been working on.
+Foster a culture of sharing in your organisation to prevent organisational knowledge ending up in silos.
+Organise "show and tell" meetings where people can talk about what they've been working on.

-Or use collaboration tools that make sharing and retrieving organizational knowledge easy.
-Workplace Groups, for example, are shared spaces for individuals and teams to share documents, collaborate on files and store project documents.
+Or use collaboration tools that make sharing and retrieving organisational knowledge easy.
+Workplace groups, for example, are shared spaces for individuals and teams to share documents, collaborate on files and store project documents.

 Documentation.
-People can’t share organizational knowledge if it lives in someone’s head.
-You should consider some form of knowledge management system to ensure people can document processes, methods, and learnings – and make them accessible to the people who need them.
+People can't share organisational knowledge if it lives in someone's head.
+You should consider some form of knowledge management system to ensure that people can document processes, methods and learnings – and make them accessible to the people who need them.

 When people leave

 Exit processes.
-One of the riskiest times for knowledge escaping your organization is when someone leaves.
+One of the riskiest times for knowledge escaping your organisation is when someone leaves.
 Set up a formal process to help people share the important information.

-And don’t forget, your collaboration platform can act as the secure repository for this knowledge for as long as you need it.
-So new members of the team can benefit from your hard earned organizational knowledge straight away.
+And don't forget, your collaboration platform can act as the secure repository for this knowledge for as long as you need it.
+So new members of the team can benefit from your hard-earned organisational knowledge straight away.

 You might also be interested in: